Greesan/kgGraphwithSearch/extension/README.md

    - See your tab groups listed

 3. **Wait for Auto-Sync** (5 minutes)
-   - Or click the refresh button (↻) in the popup to sync immediately
+   - Or click the refresh button in the popup to sync immediately
-   - The extension will send tab data to the backend
+   - Extension sends tab data to backend
    - Backend clusters tabs by semantic similarity
    - Chrome Tab Groups are created/updated automatically